-- (i) the stable equilibrium disappears and is replaced by a stable period-1 orbit, the amplitude of which is growing linearly from zero as the system moves away from the bifurcation point.
-Similar to the discontinuous Hopf-like bifurcations, studied by Leine et al. (Leine et al., 2000), the stable equilibrium turns into an unstable focus, and this equilibrium is surrounded by the stable periodic orbit.
-In the considered case, a unique stable periodic-1 orbit exists after the bifurcation; - (ii) rather than as a stable node, the periodic cycle arising in the bifurcation is born as an unstable focus surrounded by a resonant or ergodic torus.
+(i) the stable equilibrium disappears and is replaced by a stable period-1 orbit, the amplitude of which is growing linearly from zero as the system moves away from the bifurcation point.
+Similar to the discontinuous Hopf-like bifurcations, studied by Leine et al. [10], the stable equilibrium turns into an unstable focus, and this equilibrium is surrounded by the stable periodic orbit.
+In the considered case, a unique stable periodic-1 orbit exists after the bifurcation;

+(ii) rather than as a stable node, the periodic cycle arising in the bifurcation is born as an unstable focus surrounded by a resonant or ergodic torus.

-However, more complicated bifurcation phenomena are also possible, including multiple choice bifurcations (Kapitaniak and Maistrenko, 1998; Dutta et al., 1999) in which several attractors "surrounding an unstable focus period-1 cycle" are created simultaneously as the stable equilibrium point disappears, direct transition from a stable node equilibrium to chaotic attractor.
+However, more complicated bifurcation phenomena are also possible, including multiple choice bifurcations [15], [16] in which several attractors "surrounding an unstable focus period-1 cycle" are created simultaneously as the stable equilibrium point disappears, direct transition from a stable node equilibrium to chaotic attractor.